Sacred Heart Catholic Church, Mathura

 The Sacred Heart Catholic Church is an architecturally notable church in Mathura, Uttar Pradesh, India.
 The design combines Gothic principles, Indian craftsmanship, and a Russian dome.

-It was built in the 1870s by Frederic Growse, a British civil servant, and convert to Catholicism, on the site of a shed which had previously been used as a Catholic chapel.
+The church was built in the 1870s by Frederic Growse, a British civil servant, and convert to Catholicism, on the site of a shed which had previously been used as a Catholic chapel.
 Growse paid a third of the cost, with donations also being received from the bankers Seth Lachhman Das and Seth Lakhmi Chand, and others.
-The Persian carpet covering the steps of the altar was given by John W. Tyler, and the stations of the cross came from the 10th Royal Hussars.
+The Persian carpet covering the steps of the altar was given by Agra's superintendent of the central prison John W. Tyler, and the Stations of the Cross came from the 10th Royal Hussars.
 Examples of local art are seen in the carvings on its doorways, window traceries and the kiosks by the dome.
 Growse intended it for a mixed congregation of Europeans and Indians.

 Origins

 The first stone was laid on 18 January 1874, on the site of a shed which had been used as a Catholic chapel dedicated to St Francis Apostle of the Poor.
 Mathura already had an Anglican church, built in the Italianate style, for the use of British troops stationed there.
-Frederic Growse, an officer posted to Mathura in the 1870s who had converted to Catholicism, was an enthusiast for Indian arts and crafts, and set out to plan a Catholic church in that style.
+Frederic Growse, a British civil service officer posted to Mathura in the 1870s who had converted to Catholicism, was an enthusiast for Indian arts and crafts, and set out to plan a Catholic church in that style.